ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-ShuttleRun.md

 ### Sewers: Skrelp + Ariados

-Inside the sewers (at the west of the city), stand as shown in below screenshots.
-KO alpla Skrelp or alpha Inkay if any are nearby the beginning of the route.
+Inside the sewers (at the west of the city), stand as shown in the screenshots below.
+KO alpla Skrelp or alpha Inkay if any are near the beginning of the route.

 [<img src="images/ShinyHunt-ShuttleRun-SkrelpAriados-1.jpg" width="800">](images/ShinyHunt-ShuttleRun-SkrelpAriados-1.jpg)
 [<img src="images/ShinyHunt-ShuttleRun-SkrelpAriados-2.jpg" width="800">](images/ShinyHunt-ShuttleRun-SkrelpAriados-2.jpg)